Accident Proof Your Horse Farm

 Most accidents on the horse farm can be avoided by making safety your number one priority!

-These risky attitudes aren’t exclusive to pilots, though.
-They show up in all sorts of situations, especially when it comes to
+risky attitudes aren’t exclusive to pilots, though.
+They show up in all sorts of situations, especially when it comes to handling horses.

 Here are the five most common risky attitudes: